Getting help with your emotions

 - find new ways of coping.

 Through Bupa, Macmillan are offering up to six counselling sessions, free for people who are struggling emotionally because of cancer.
-Within days, people who are eligible can receive specialist support online or over the phone.
+Within days, people who are eligible can receive support online or over the phone.
 Find more information about the service, who can access it and how.

 Some GPs, hospitals and cancer treatment centres have their own counsellors, or they can refer you to one.
 If your employer has an employee assistance programme (EAP), you can often contact a counsellor that way.
 Ask your employer for more information about this.